SETI/rms-tools/cspyce/AAREADME.txt

 CPICE.

 - As usual, the user can select the exception handling mechanism to use by calling the function erract().
-In spyce, the default is "EXCEPTION".
+In cspyce, the default is "EXCEPTION".

 - When using one of CSPICE's error handling methods, a call to failed() will reveal whethen an error has occurred, and a call to reset() is needed to